gurditsingh/hydeout/_posts/test.md

 ## Salting

-**Salting with Two-Phase aggreatio**
+**Salting with Two-Phase aggregation**

-Fixing the data skew proble required salting the data sets — meaning adding randomization to the data to allow it to be distributed more evenly.
+Fixing the data skew problem required salting the data sets — meaning adding randomization to the data to allow it to be distributed more evenly.
 It also required two-stages of aggregation.

  - Salting is adding some random prefix or suffix in the original key.
  - Let's assume we have a skewed key called `StockBrandFoo` with the randomness of 10 integers, we can create keys like StockBrandFoo_0, StockBrandFoo_1 ...
 StockBrandFoo_9 here _0,_1 are the salts.